getify/You-Dont-Know-JS/async & performance/ch3.md

 .then( function(v){
 	console.log( v );	// 21

-	// resolve the chained promise with value `42` return v * 2;
+	// fulfill the chained promise with value `42` return v * 2;
 } )
 // here's the chained promise